 - Quantedge Foundation

-The Scholarship is intended to fully cover University course fees and the recommended maintenance costs for one refugee student.
-Candidates that already have existing partial funding are also welcome to apply for the scholarship.
+Candidates that already have existing partial funding are also welcome to apply for the Studentship.

 How to Apply